 We caught up with Josh Soderlund, one of the brothers who helped turn their craft into a company.
-Josh runs the business aspect of daily operations, while Jason brings the artistic eye.
+Josh runs the business aspect of daily operations, while chainsaw artist Jason Soderlund brings the artistic eye.
 We wanted to know how their process works and the benefits they’ve experienced using AMSOIL products in their equipment.
-Read on for a glimpse inside the world of carving a masterpiece using only a chainsaw and a carefully crafted set of skills.

-How long have you been making chainsaw carvings?
+How long have you been a chainsaw artist?
 How did you get started?

 What are some of the common issues you face when undertaking a project?

 “If the carving will have a strange shape – a wolf on all fours for instance – finding just the right log that is free of blemishes in all the right spots can be a challenge.

 “Another challenge (that can also be very rewarding) is working through the design process with our customers.
 Sharing a mutual vision for each custom carving with our customers is very important.